sarrarmohcin/YouTube-Alert-System/README.md

 ## Features

-- **YouTube Channel Scraper**: Extracts video metadata and transcripts from YouTube channels using RSS feeds and `yt-dlp`.
+- **YouTube Channel Scraper**: Extracts video metadata and transcripts from YouTube channels using RSS feeds, `yt-dlp`.
 - **Content Analysis**: Summarizes video transcripts using the Groq API.
 - **Database Integration**: Stores video data in a Supabase database.
 - **Keyword Matching**: Matches keywords in video content and triggers alerts.